-Orford in Suffolk, East Anglia is a very old town surrounded by Orford marshes, dependent partly on the fishing industry.
+Orford in Suffolk, East Anglia is a very old town dependent partly on the fishing industry centred on Orford Quay and surrounded by Orford marshes on either side of the Ore Estuary.
 Orford Ness – reached by ferry – is a very unstable spit of land and shingle with unique wildlife, currently under threat of disappearing into the sea.
 It used to be a defence and nuclear weapons research place and is still linked to the nuclear industry.
 As a National Trust property with EU funding, it has been developed as a popular day trip destination.

 Orford is ‘on the edge’ in a number of ways:

 - the extreme vulnerability to the encroachment of the sea has halved the land originally occupied by Orford Marshes and Orford Ness – currently generally held at bay with barriers and groynes, but threatened in the longer term by global warming.